aharley/nn_vis/README.md

     }
     ```

 * I tried to run the code locally, and I see classifications, but I do not see the network visualization.
+What's wrong?
   * This is probably related to json requests being blocked by something called `CORS policy`.
 The solution is to upload the code to a web address and run it from there, instead of running locally.

+Contact: aharley@cmu.edu